jeremymv2/chef-ldap-users/README.md

 How to handle "can't find user for xxx" error after trying to reference newly added ldap user from earlier in converge

 ## Synopsis
-Have you ever into this issue: https://tickets.opscode.com/browse/CHEF-3780
+Have you ever run into this issue: https://tickets.opscode.com/browse/CHEF-3780

 Scenario: node is bootstrapped and during the 1st converge gets added to AD or some ldap OU